Home > Short-Term Health Insurance > Montana Short-Term Health Insurance

 There may be situations when you find short-term health insurance as the only realistic option, for example:

-- If you missed open enrollment for ACA-compliant coverage and lack a qualifying event that would trigger a special enrollment period.
+- If you missed open enrollment for ACA-compliant coverage and lack a qualifying life event that would trigger a special enrollment period.

-- If you’re newly employed and the business has a waiting period of up to three months before you can enroll in the employer-sponsored group healthcare plan (and you’re not eligible to enroll in an ACA-compliant plan or keep another employer’s plan via COBRA/state continuation)
+- If you’re newly employed and the business has a waiting period of up to three months before you can enroll in the employer-sponsored group healthcare plan (and you’re not eligible to enroll in an ACA-compliant plan or keep another employer’s plan via COBRA/state continuation).

 - If you’ll soon be eligible for Medicare and don’t have access to any other coverage before then.
 You can use a short-term plan to bridge the gap, although it’s recommended that you enroll in an ACA-compliant plan if an enrollment opportunity presents itself before your Medicare coverage takes effect (you’ll be able to cancel the plan when your Medicare begins).

-- If you’ve already enrolled in an ACA-compliant plan or an employer’s plan, but have to wait several weeks before the coverage takes effect and need just-in-case coverage in the meantime.
+- If you’ve already enrolled in an ACA-compliant plan or an employer’s plan but have to wait several weeks before the coverage takes effect and need just-in-case coverage in the meantime.

 - If you’re not eligible for Medicaid or a premium subsidy in the exchange, the monthly premiums for an ACA-compliant plan might be unaffordable.